 - The online retailer may not accept your vision insurance

 To take some of the guesswork out of finding the right online eyeglass retailer, check out Eyeconic, where you can easily connect your VSP benefits to receive additional savings.
 All purchases made on their website are considered in-network.
 Eyeconic also allows you to try on many frames virtually with your measurements and a photo of yourself.
+They have a wide selection of eyeglasses from brands you know and trust.
 Furthermore, if you have VSP vision insurance, you can save 20% on glasses or sunglasses.

 If you decide on a website that is not in your vision insurance network, be sure to read all of the conditions of the sale very carefully to make sure you can return any faulty eyeglasses easily and for a full refund.